fineanmol/Hacktoberfest2024/README.md

 **Checkout this Project as well [Annoying Button😡](https://annoyingsubmitbutton.netlify.app/) , It's hacktoberfest github : [https://github.com/fineanmol/Annoying-submit-button](https://github.com/fineanmol/Annoying-submit-button)**

-# Submit your PR on this new repo [Hacktoberfest](https://github.com/fineanmol/hacktoberfest) , There we are merging all PR.
+# Submit your PR on this new repo [Hacktoberfest](https://github.com/fineanmol/hacktoberfest) , There we are merging all PR to help u guys.

 In this current repo, there are alot of conflicts, we are not merging until all conflicts get resolved.
 Hacktoberfest { [Live Website](https://fineanmol.github.io/Hacktoberfest2022/)}